andreamazza89/CV/README.md

 [skills](#skills) | [projects](#projects) | [community](#community) | [experience](#experience) | [education](#education) | [other interests](#Other interests)

-I am curious about most things. keywords for intro: curious, feedback lover, addicted to learning and continuous improvement, allergic to any code that is not well crafted, clean and simple.
-Positivity.
-TDD, method and structure.
+I am curious about most things.
+This drives me to learn more everyday and deepen my understanding of what I already know.
+I have come to appreciate and actively seek feedback as this helps me improve faster, both as a person and a developer.
+I am allergic to any code that **is not** well crafted, clean, clearly named, modular and simple.
+If I work on any codebase that has these attributes, I try to leave it in a better state than I found it.

+Having graduated from [Makers Academy] (http://www.makersacademy.com), I look forward to joining a company where I can make a difference as a junior developer, contibuting with my skills and positivity.
+I subscribe to Agile/XP values, and would like to carry on pairing and test-driving development in my work as a software engineer.

 ## Skills